elekeIL/usermanagement-frontend/README.md

 To get started with this project , you will need to follow these steps:

 - Run npm --force install to install all the required packages
-- Then naviaget to the package.json file and run the local script. this would serve the app on por 3600
+- Then navigate to the package.json file and run the local script. this would serve the app on por 3600
 - Once these are done you are free to work with the app Enjoy!